sadhbh-c0d3/pydotnet/README.md

 ### Windows

-PyDotnet only works on Windows due to integration with Microsoft .NET environment ([.NetCore C++/CLI for Linux and MacOS - Is not supported](https://developercommunity.visualstudio.com/t/netcore-ccli-for-linux-and-macos/873014))
+PyDotnet only works on Windows due to integration with Microsoft .NET Framework ([.NetCore C++/CLI for Linux and MacOS - Is not supported](https://developercommunity.visualstudio.com/t/netcore-ccli-for-linux-and-macos/873014))

 Works natively on Windows 64-Bit (x86), and also on Windows on ARM64 in AMD64 emulation mode.